 Medical image segmentation as an advancement in medical imaging

-Indeed, it is hard to believe that we have been developing solutions related to the analysis of medical images for over 15 years.
+Indeed, it is hard to believe that we have been developing solutions related to medical image analysis for over 15 years.
 Rapid technological development has resulted in an increase in the quality of medical imaging methods and, consequently, in the diagnostic value of commonly performed imaging studies.
 Its natural consequence is the analysis and image segmentation in medical imaging.

 Medical imaging – rapid development